imprince-kushwaha/GharkaKhana/README.md

- Ghar Ka Khana
+ Ghar Ka Khana \n
- ● Established a dedicated tiffin service, "Ghar Ka Khana," focusing on delivering nutritious meals to customers' doorsteps.
+ ● Established a dedicated tiffin service, "Ghar Ka Khana," focusing on delivering nutritious meals to customers' doorsteps. \n
  ● Utilized HTML, CSS, JS, Bootstrap, and Django to develop a user-friendly online platform.
  ● Streamlined the ordering process for individuals with hectic lifestyles, including students and professionals.